sindresorhus/sort-on/readme.md

 *Required*
 Type: `string`, `function` or `array` of either

 The string can be a [dot path](https://github.com/sindresorhus/dot-prop) to a nested object property.
+Prepend it with `-` to sort it by descending order.

 ## License